The Optimal Region Connections tool calculates the optimal connectivity network between two or more input regions.

 The Input layers group includes the following parameters:

-• Input region raster or features specifies the raster or feature layer that identifies the regions that will be connected by the optimal network.
-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+Input region raster or features specifies the raster or feature layer that identifies the regions that will be connected by the optimal network.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.
+For feature inputs, a count of features is displayed below the layer name.
+The count includes all features in the layer, except features that have been removed using a filter.
+Environment settings, such as Processing extent, are not reflected in the feature count.

 If the region input is a raster, the regions are defined by groups of contiguous (adjacent) cells of the same value.
 Each region must be uniquely numbered.
 The cells that are not part of a region must be NoData.
 The raster type must be integer, and the values can be either positive or negative.